Mel-ReadB4int/Mel-ReadB4int/README.md

 - pls use tone tags around me if possible
 - **do not vent to me.** i have my own problems to deal with (unless your my friend)
 - if you dislike and of my kins & comforts feel free to hide me :>
-- try not to make alot of donut & pancake jokes around me, i find them annoying and unfunny.
+- try not to make alot of donut & pancake jokes around me, i find them annoying and unfunny. (if im uncomfortable i will probably hide you for abt 30 minutes)

 ### 👾 DNI :D
 -  homophobic, biphobic, transphobic, lesbophobic, panphobic + etc.